scott-griffiths/bitstring/doc/reference.rst

 ``s.intbe``

-Read and write property for setting and getting the byte-wise big-endian signed two's complement integer representation of the ``BitString``.
+Read and write property for setting and getting the byte-wise big-endian signed two's complement integer representation of the :class:`BitString`.

-Only valid if ``s`` is whole-byte, in which case it is equal to ``s.int``, otherwise a ``ValueError`` is raised.
+Only valid if ``s`` is whole-byte, in which case it is equal to ``s.int``, otherwise a :exc:`ValueError` is raised.

-When used as a setter the value must fit into the current length of the ``BitString``, else a ``ValueError`` will be raised.
+When used as a setter the value must fit into the current length of the :class:`BitString`, else a :exc:`ValueError` will be raised.

 .. attribute:: intle

 ``s.intle``

-Read and write property for setting and getting the byte-wise little-endian signed two's complement integer representation of the ``BitString``.
+Read and write property for setting and getting the byte-wise little-endian signed two's complement integer representation of the :class:`BitString`.

-Only valid if ``s`` is whole-byte, in which case it is equal to ``s[::-8].int``, i.e. the integer representation of the byte-reversed ``BitString``.
+Only valid if ``s`` is whole-byte, in which case it is equal to ``s[::-8].int``, i.e. the integer representation of the byte-reversed :class:`BitString`.

-When used as a setter the value must fit into the current length of the ``BitString``, else a ``ValueError`` will be raised.
+When used as a setter the value must fit into the current length of the :class:`BitString`, else a :exc:`ValueError` will be raised.

 .. attribute:: intne

 ``s.intne``

-Read and write property for setting and getting the byte-wise native-endian signed two's complement integer representation of the ``BitString``.
+Read and write property for setting and getting the byte-wise native-endian signed two's complement integer representation of the :class:`BitString`.

 Only valid if ``s`` is whole-byte, and will equal either the big-endian or the little-endian integer representation depending on the platform being used.

-When used as a setter the value must fit into the current length of the ``BitString``, else a ``ValueError`` will be raised.
+When used as a setter the value must fit into the current length of the :class:`BitString`, else a :exc:`ValueError` will be raised.

 .. attribute:: float
 .. attribute:: floatbe

 ``s.float``

-Read and write property for setting and getting the floating point representation of the ``BitString``.
+Read and write property for setting and getting the floating point representation of the :class:`BitString`.

-The ``BitString`` must be either 32 or 64 bits long to support the floating point interpretations.
+The :class:`BitString` must be either 32 or 64 bits long to support the floating point interpretations.

 If the underlying floating point methods on your machine are not IEEE 754 compliant then using the float interpretations is undefined (this is unlikely unless you're on some very unusual hardware).